 How to implement data-driven attribution

-1 — Set your attribution goals
+1 — Define your attribution goals

-Now, map out the user journey — from the first hello to the app download and beyond.
+Now, map out the user journey, from the first hello to the app download and beyond.
 Think about every interaction, from social media ads to in-app referrals.
 The more detailed you get, the better your model will mirror the real-world customer journey.

 Keep a close eye on app store optimization (ASO) and how users bounce between your ads and the app store.
-Knowing these key touchpoints will help you see where potential users are engaging with your app marketing and what’s pushing them to convert.
+Knowing these key touch points will help you see where potential users are engaging with your app marketing and what’s pushing them to convert.

 3 — Start collecting data

-The next step is to set up tracking across all relevant channels.
+The next step is to set up measurement across all relevant channels.
 For mobile apps, this usually means integrating an SDK (software development kit) to measure installs, in-app behavior, and more.
 Gather data from ad networks, social media, app stores, and don’t forget those crucial in-app events like first purchases or level completions.

 And of course, keep it legal!
 Make sure you’re in line with privacy regulations like GDPR and CCPA when handling user data.